 There are tens of Node js frameworks available each overcoming a specific limitation of standalone Node package.
 Of course, all the frameworks I am going to mention here are available for download on your favorite package manager.

-Express is the most popular Node.js framework and a component of MEAN stack.
-A majority of full stack developers employ Express framework to setup HTTP server in Node.js with easier to use, feature-rich Express APIs.
-Express APIs, essentially, add a set of additional features to already robust Node.js API architecture without overriding it.
+Express is the most popular Node js framework and a component of MEAN stack.
+A majority of full stack developers employ the Express framework to setup an HTTP server in Node js with easier to use, feature-rich Express APIs.
+Express APIs, essentially, add a set of additional features to already robust Node js API architecture without overriding it.

 This level of extensibility has garnered Express.js support of major startups into mobile space: MySpace, PayPal, and Klout, which, gradually, led to wider developers’ and makers’ adoption and attention respectively.

 What happens when one of the Fortune-500 companies turns up against the likes of Amazon and eBay on Black Friday to compete in online sale finds Express.js a little short of their expectations?
 It commissions Hapi.js, a Node framework that builds on the shortcomings of Express and shares the same codebase.

 Hapi addresses the biggest shortcoming Express.js has that makes Express unsuitable for developing enterprise applications—the inability to split code into small chunks.
 Enterprise applications can go thousands of lines of code and are, generally, coded by distributed engineering teams.
 The inability to split codes into small chunks bounds achievable code distribution amongst teams or, in terms of enterprise developers, limits extensibility and maintainability.

 Hapi.js is extendable with a rich set of plugins for adding enterprise functions to a Node application, including authorization, authentication, metrics, and logging.
 Hapi developers tend to focus more on writing reusable application logic than spending time building infrastructure.
 OpenTable, Macy’s, Condé Nast, and Disney are users of Hapi.js.